CymricNPG/Kicker/README.md

 -------------

 Standalone:
-(standalone is currently not working with grails 3.0.2, use older versions of Kicker)
 - Checkout the distribution from github
-- start with: java -jar Kicker-3.0.jar
+- start with: java -jar Kicker-<version>.jar
 - open with a web browser http://localhost:8080/

 Grails installed (build your own war):